-Bright Lights, No City Max Alexander 378 pages, Hyperion, 2012 Journalist Max Alexander chronicles the true story, with biting sarcasm and deep respect, of his brother Whit's determination to provide power to the billions of people living without electricity.
+Bright Lights, No City Max Alexander 378 pages, Hyperion, 2012 spect, of his brother Whit's determination to provide power to the billions of people living without electricity.
 To do so, Whit moves 7,000 miles from his family and comfortable life in Seattle, convinces his friend and former employee Jan to do the same, and invests more than \$250,000 of his own cash (which he earned by co-founding the Cranium board game) to build a Ghanaian social for-profit business called Burro.